The Pātaka of Ngāti Tumatauenga: NZ Ordnance Corps Locations 1840 to 1996

 A group of NZAOD personnel in Italy in 1944.
 Front Row: H.D Bremmer, R.G James, 2nd Lieutenant H.J Mackridge, N.G Hogg, G.P Seymour.
 Back Row: WO2 Worth, D.S Munroe, G Caroll, Charles Joseph Moulder, Francis William Thomas Barnes, H Rogers, C.W Holmes, W Wallace, N Denery Photo: Defence Archive Collection, Alexander Turnbull Library.

-As the NZ Division advanced up the Italian peninsular, HQ, 2 NZEF also wised to shorten the lines of communication and remain close to the Division, and on 11 September, HQ 2 NZEF relocated to Senigallia.
-The headquarters move to Senigallia was soon followed by many of the administrative units, including 2NZ BOD, which established an Advanced Section of Depot of one Officer and 20 Other Ranks.
+As the NZ Division progressed up the Italian peninsula, HQ 2 NZEF aimed to reduce the lines of communication and stay close to the Division.
+Consequently, on 11th September, HQ 2 NZEF relocated to Senigallia.
+This move prompted many administrative units, including 2NZ BOD, to follow suit.
+The unit established an Advanced Section of Depot consisting of one Officer and 20 Other Ranks.

 2 BOD OCT 44

-Although the Officer’s shop details have been active since February 1944, formal approval for the establishment of Officers’ shops was not granted in April 1945, with the following officer’s shops to be added to establishments;
+Although Officer’s shop details had been active since February 1944, formal approval for the establishment of Officer’s shops was not granted until April 1945.
+The following Officer’s shops were subsequently added to establishments:

-• 2 NZ BOD – Two Officer Shop details, (Bari and Senigallia)
+• 2 NZ BOD: Two Officer Shop Details (in Bari and Senigallia)

-Germany surrendered on 7 May 1945, bringing hostility’s in Europe to a close, but in the Pacific and South East Asia the war against Japan was still in progress and discussion of the future of the NZEF and its future in the war was underway.
-By June 1945, the decision had been made to maintain NZOC units in the NZEF at full strength to facilitate the handing back of vehicles and equipment by Divisional units as they were demobilised or reorganised for service against Japan.
-In June 1945, 103 personnel from Divisional NZOC units were placed on the establishment of 2 NZ BOD but attached to RAOC units, the bulk to the RAOC 557 BOD at Naples to facilitate the handing back of the equipment and also the distribution of new equipment for the force been raised for operations against Japan
+The surrender of Germany on 7th May 1945 marked the end of hostilities in Europe, but the war against Japan continued in the Pacific and South East Asia.
+Discussions regarding the future of the NZEF and its involvement in the ongoing war were underway.
+By June 1945, it was decided to maintain NZOC units in the NZEF at full strength to facilitate the return of vehicles and equipment by Divisional units as they were demobilized or reorganized for service against Japan.
+In June 1945, 103 personnel from Divisional NZOC units were assigned to the establishment of 2 NZ BOD but attached to RAOC units, with the majority being stationed at the RAOC 557 BOD in Naples.
+Their role was to assist in the return of equipment and the distribution of new equipment for the forces being raised for operations against Japan.

 2 BOD NOV 45

-The August atomic bombing of Japan and their subsequent surrender in September 1945 brought what was going to be a long war to a sudden end.
-Japan was to be occupied by allied forces, with New Zealand contributing a Brigade group (J Force) based on the 9th Infantry Brigade of the 2nd NZEF.[22]
+The atomic bombings of Japan in August 1945, followed by their surrender in September of the same year, abruptly halted what was anticipated to be a protracted conflict.
+With Japan slated for occupation by Allied forces, New Zealand committed a Brigade group known as J Force, which was based on the 9th Infantry Brigade of the 2nd NZEF.[22]

-By November, the 2 NZ BOD Advanced Section of Depot at Senigallia had been disbanded and the establishment of 2 NZ BOD reduced to five Officers and 42 Other ranks.
-The personnel of the 2 NZ BOD Advance Section of Depot were transferred to Florence, where they married up with the NZ OFP to form a final NZAOD to support the demobilisation of the 2nd NZEF.
-The liaison staff to the RAOC depots had also been reduced from the original 103 to five Officers and thirty-eight Other Ranks.[23]
+By November, the Advanced Section of Depot of 2 NZ BOD at Senigallia had been dissolved, and the establishment of 2 NZ BOD was downsized to five Officers and 42 Other Ranks.
+The disbanded Advanced Section of Depot personnel were relocated to Florence, where they joined forces with the NZ OFP to establish a final NZAOD.
+This unit was tasked with supporting the demobilization efforts of the 2nd NZEF.
+Additionally, the number of liaison staff to the RAOC depots was reduced from the original 103 to five Officers and thirty-eight Other Ranks.[23]

-Both 1 and 2 NZ BOD spent the remaining months of 1945 packing and returning equipment to New Zealand, clearing Depots and returning stocks to the ROAC.
-By 1 February 1946, after close to six years of providing Ordnance support to the 2nd NZEF, the Base Ordnance Depots and the NZAOD of the NZOC were formally disbanded, and the final NZOC troops headed for home or to Japan for service with J Force.
+Both 1 and 2 NZ BOD spent the latter months of 1945 packing and repatriating equipment to New Zealand, clearing Depots, and returning stocks to the RAOC.
+On 1 February 1946, after nearly six years of delivering Ordnance support to the 2nd NZEF, the Base Ordnance Depots and the NZAOD of the NZOC were officially disbanded.
+The final NZOC troops either returned home or were deployed to Japan for service with J Force.

 1946

-Like all of the NZOC units of the 2nd NZEF, the role that the NZ BOD played in supporting the 2nd NZEF has hardly rated a mentioned in many of the contemporary histories of the 2nd NZEF.
-But considering that it was a unit that started from scratch and had to learn its trade on the job under wartime conditions, it is a unit worthy of recognition.
-Providing the 76000 New Zealand Troops that passed through Maadi Camp and maintaining the NZ Division over vast distances with all manner of war material was a huge achievement and one never to match in the history of the New Zealand Army.
+The contributions of the NZ BOD to supporting the 2nd NZEF have often been overlooked in many contemporary histories of the 2nd NZEF.
+Yet, as a unit that was built from the ground up and had to learn its operations in real-time under wartime conditions, it deserves recognition.
+Supplying the 76,000 New Zealand Troops who passed through Maadi Camp and sustaining the NZ Division across extensive distances with various war materials was a monumental achievement, unparalleled in the history of the New Zealand Army.

 Notes